liquibase/liquibase-contribute-site/docs/code/test-your-code/test-environments.md

 ### In Tests

-Tests are able to auto-start databases on demand when they are ran.
+Tests can auto-start databases on demand when they are run.

 A call to
 ```